 Uber Over Taxi

-Either way, you can split the cost of an Uber and a taxi with your ILP group … but if you want to save money in Costa Rica (and these other ILP Countries) take an Uber.
-Especially in Costa Rica, taxis tend to charge tourists a lot more and you’ll be getting a better rate if you use Uber.
-Both you and the driver will have already agreed upon a price and route — so there’s no worries about being scammed.
-If you need to taxi somewhere, insisting the driver puts on the meter firmly agreeing on a price before you get inside can help, but you still might end up paying way more than you should.
+Especially in Costa Rica, taxis tend to charge tourists a lot more for a ride.
+You’ll be getting a better rate if you use Uber; both you and the driver will have already agreed upon a price and route — so there’s no worries about being scammed.
+If you need to taxi somewhere, insisting the driver puts on the meter (“la maría”) and knowing what the rate is per kilometer is before you get in can help.
+Taxi rates usually start at 640 colones, and is 640 colones per kilometer — about $1.12 USD.

 Flying is the fastest way to get around.
-What would take you 4-5 hours on the road will take you less than an hour in the air … but it is more expensive to fly, just as a head’s up.
-But sometimes it’s worth it, especially if you can find a good airfare to the other side of the country and are short on time.
-If you’re headed to hike the rainforests for a couple days or hopping over for a quick white-water rafting weekend, it might be better to fly instead of spending most of your time in a shuttle bus.
+What would take you 4-5 hours on the road will take you less than an hour in the air … but it is more expensive to fly, just as a head’s up (around $50 - $100+ for one-way tickets).

 Ready to spend a semester volunteering, adventuring, zip lining, surfing, swimming, hiking, kayaking and exploring in Costa Rica?
 We think so — come learn more about the ILP program and get the details about what a semester in Central America is like, right here: